RBS TV: History

 TV Gaúcha was created in 1962 in Porto Alegre, Rio Grande do Sul, and would later become RBS TV Porto Alegre.
 The following year, TV Gaúcha affiliated itself with Rede Excelsior.
 Rede Globo was launched in Rio de Janeiro two years later, but TV Gaúcha would only become its affiliate in 1967.

 The first inland stations signed on in 1969, in Santa Maria and Caxias do Sul.

 In 1979, it started to operate in Florianópolis, the capital city of Santa Catarina.
 This new purchase obliged the network to change its name to something less Rio Grande do Sul-related (as the word "Gaúcha" was), and it was rebranded RBS TV that same year.
+The Santa Catarina stations were eventually renamed NSC TV after being sold by RBS TV to the new owners in 2016.